biocore/cmi-workshops/docs/qiita-16S-analysis.rst

 .. figure::  figs/unweighted_beta_diversity6.png
    :align:   center

-All of the parameters have been automatically selected for you, just click "Add Command".
+Most of the parameters have been automatically selected for you, but you will need to select the phylogenetic tree to use.
+Click on the dropdown next to "Phylogenetic tree:" and select "/databases/gg/13_8/trees/97_otus_no_none.tree" and then click "Add Command".

 To create a principal coordinates plot of the unweighted Unifrac distance matrix, select the "distance_matrix (distance_matrix)" artifact that will be generated using Unweighted UniFrac distance.
 Note that, unless you rename each distance matrix (see below: Altering Workflow Analysis Names), they will appear identical until you select them to view their provenance information.
 Once you have selected the distance matrix artifact, select "Perform Principal Coordinate Analysis (PCoA)" from the drop-down menu.
 The parameters will appear below the workflow diagram: